Ain't Them Bodies Saints: Sound and music

-Lowery gave the script of the film to Hart in the summer of 2012.
-They discussed what kind of sounds and instrumentation Lowery had in mind for the film, and in principle decided on the logistics for composing the film.
-For the sound, Hart had in mind a small string ensemble, low brass and atmospheric drones.
-Hart laid the foundation for the sound of the film when scoring the montage in which Bob goes to prison and Ruth gives birth to their baby.
-The piece Hart wrote for that scene ended up including all the instrumentation heard throughout the film: strings, brass, mandolin, cimbalom, droning banjo, and percussion.
+Lowery provided the film's script to Hart in the summer of 2012 and discussed the potential soundscape and instrumentation designed for the film.
+He had a smaller string ensemble designed with low brass and atmospheric drones and wrote a piece for the montage sequence in which Bob goes to prison and Ruth gives birth to their baby.
+That piece laid the foundation for the score which resulted in the use of strings, brass, mandolin, cimbalom, droning banjo, and percussion.
+Curtis Heath wrote some the original songs for the score.
+The score album was released through Lakeshore Records on August 13, 2013.

-The banjo sound heard throughout the film was intentional.
-Hart claims its sole purpose is to ring and drone continuously in an attempt to create a slightly unsettling feeling.
-60% of the score was scored at Hart's home studio, where most of the banjo, mandolin, handclaps, guitar, and solo violins were recorded.
-The string sections, brass, and drum kit were recorded at songwriter Curtis Heath's home studio.
-Heath also wrote some the original songs for the score.
-The score was mixed at Public Hi-Fi in Austin, Texas.

 Distribution and release

 Film festival circuit run

 Ain't Them Bodies Saints had its premiere on the festival circuit on January 20, 2013, at the Sundance Film Festival, where it competed for the US Prizes in the Grand Jury, Audience, Screenwriting, Directing, Cinematography and Editing awards for the dramatic sections of each category.
-The film went on to be screened at the 2013 Cannes Film Festival during the International Critics Week selection, as well as having a special screening.
+The film went on to be screened at the 2013 Cannes Film Festival during the Critics' Week selection, as well as having a special screening.
 On May 31, 2013, the film screened at the 2013 Seattle Film Festival.
 On June 15, 2013, it screened at the Los Angeles Film Festival, followed by successive showings at the BAMCinemaFest on June 19 and at the Provincetown Film Festival on June 20.
 The final stateside film festival screenings of the film took place on June 30, 2013, at the Nantucket Film Festival and the Maine International Film Festival on July 14, 2013.

 The film then started gaining traction on the international film festival stage, having a screening at the Karlovy Vary Film Festival on July 3, 2013.
 The film then screened at the Munich International Film Festival and then the Jerusalem Film Festival on July 5, where it was screened as a must-see presentation.
 It then screened at the Deauville American Film Festival on 6 September 2013. and the Athens Film Festival on 28 September 2013.
 The film screened at the Amsterdam Film Week on 29 October 2013, and the Leiden International Film Festival on the 2 November 2013.
 The final festival showing for the film happened on November 12, 2013, at the Stockholm International Film Festival.